nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 </div>

 ##### Deleting a contact : `delete`
-Deletes aa contact at the specified index.
+Deletes a contact at the specified index.

 Format: `delete INDEX`